rebelsky/sams-assorted-musings-reflections/academic-honesty-2018-01-01.md

 Why does all of this matter?
 Because twelve hours I spent on academic honesty cases was twelve hours I couldn't spend grading other materials, or writing study guides, or, well, anything.
-It took a lot of mental and emotional energy which I then did not have for my other activities.
+It also took a lot of mental and emotional energy which I then did not have for my other activities.

-It also meant that in the classes that had associated cases, I had to delay the release of tentative grades.
+And, in classes with associated cases, it mean that I had to delay the release of tentative grades.
 Does that matter?
 In classes with an optional final [8], it does.

 In the past, I've told students that they should follow standards of academic honesty because of the penalties they may suffer if they don't